Soso2509/ACIT4630-Project/README.md

 Below that we have a more detailed description of how to create and run your own imitation learning model, under [Extra – Imitation Learning](#extra---imitation-learning).
 And then there’s more details about the data analytic programs we’ve used under [Data Analysis Tools](#data-analysis-tools).

-And then there’s more details about the data analytic programs we’ve used under [Weird Problems and Issues](#problems-and-issues), which underlines some of the weird issues we’ve ran into.
+We have also added a last section, [Weird Problems and Issues](#problems-and-issues), which underlines some of the weird issues we’ve ran into.
 The issues all seem to stem from the original library, as it has such a convoluted and fragmented structure.

 ### Table of Content
 - [How to Run](#how-to-run)